Exclusion process with slow boundary: Proof of Theorem

-\begin{multicols}{2} Now, it is necessary to estimate $T^{\theta}_u$.
-We do that by constructing a coupling.
-Before giving a formal construction of the coupling, we give an informal description.
+Let us give an informal description of the coupling.
 We will construct a new process taking values in $V\times \NN$ such that its projection in $V$ has the same law of the process $X^\theta_u$.
-Denote $u\in V$ as $u_1$.
-The construction is the following: start with a realization of $X^0_{u_1}$ in $V\times\{1\}$.
-When it tries to jump to the absorbing set $\partial V$, one flips a coin (independent of the walker) with probability $N^{-\theta}$ of heads.
+Write $u_1=u \in V$.
+The construction starts with a realization of $X^0_{u_1}$ in $V\times\{1\}$.
+When the walker tries to jump to the absorbing set $\partial V$, flip an independent coin with probability $cN^{-\theta}$ of heads.
 If it comes up heads, the walker jumps to $\partial V$ and is absorbed.
-If it comes up tails (say the process is at the point $(u_2,1)$), the walker jumps to $(u_2,2)$, and it starts as an independent copy of $X^0_{u_2}$ in $V\times\{2\}$.
-When it tries to jump to $\partial V$ again, one flips another coin, independent of the walker and of the previous coin, and repeat the procedure.
-Let $Y$ be the (random) number of coin tosses until the absorption.
-Then, we have
+Otherwise, if the process is at the point $(u_2,1)$, the walker jumps to $(u_2,2)$ and starts as an independent copy of $X^0_{u_2}$ in $V\times\{2\}$.
+When it tries to jump to $\partial V$ again, flip another independent coin and repeat the procedure until the random walk gets absorbed, see Figure 2.